-Best 6 Places To Visit in Punjab: Here You can get information about tourist Places in punjab and what is famous in Punjab and all ablut Punjab Tourism travel guide..
+Best 6 Places To Visit in Madhya Pradesh: Here You can get information about tourist Places in Madhya Pradesh and what is famous in Madhya Pradesh and all about Madhya Pradesh Tourism travel guide..

 In the field of art, Khajuraho in Madhya Pradesh is counted among the most important places in India.
 It is a historical site which is recognised by UNESCO as a World Heritage.
 The temple groups of Khajuraho are known all over the world for their excellent architectural and sculpture.
 The erotic sculptures carved on the inner and outer walls of the temples are incredible.
 Looking at such erotic idols on the walls of the temple increases any curiosity.
 These chickens are the extremes of life, i.e., sexual intercourse.
 It is believed that these idols were constructed to control celibacy, and many other reasons would have been behind the construction of which nothing can be said precisely.
 These erotic carvings not only highlight mating art but also depict womens conviction.
 These idols make it clear that women were not just objects of bliss during that time.

 This magnificent temple was built between 930-950 A.D.
 This charming temple is dedicated to Lord Vishnu.
 The architecture of the temple is quite stunning and the sculptures are worth watching.
 The temple has been designed so intricately that the walls of the temple are filled with erotic idols and animal sculptures with Hindu gods.
 If you are an art lover, you must come to Laxman Mandir.
 Here you will get a chance to see the excellent forms of ancient architecture.